 - If using a personal vehicle for travel, mileage may be expensed using standard rates based on https://www.irs.gov/tax-professionals/standard-mileage-rates/.

-- Graduate students who are presenting their work must also submit the confirming notice that their paper or creative work has been accepted for presentation.
+- Graduate students who are presenting their work and have been awarded the graduate student travel grant (GSTG) must also submit the confirming notice that their paper or creative work has been accepted for presentation.

 - Graduate students who are not presenting their work, but still traveling to attend a conference, exhibit, seminar series, or similar professional event, may seek GSS funds provided that, in addition to the Traveling Graduate Student Funding Request form, the student also submits: 1) A letter of support from their advisor or the chair of the department, and 2) A statement of need outlining the value of the activity and how this activity will further the student’s studies or professional development.